TrikkStar/WebApplications_Final/README.md

 # WebApplications_Final

-This project is a joint collaberation between Shelby Babcock and myself to build a web based method of compairing sorting algorithms.
+This project was supposed to be a joint collaberation between Shelby Babcock and myself, to build a web based method of compairing sorting algorithms.
 A link to a usable version of the project can be found [here](http://rawgit.com/TrikkStar/WebApplications_Final/master/index.html).

 ##Description